Microsoft-UK-DevOps-Squad/DevExperience/docs/7-ai/copilot.md

 To get started with GitHub Copilot for Business Chat, you need a GitHub Copilot for Business subscription, which gives you access to the public beta of this feature.
 You can learn more about GitHub Copilot for Business Chat and how to use it from the official documentation.

+Below are some of the feature:

-- ### Rewrite code into other languages
-  - Can look to rewrite from one language to another.
-Help with migrations and modernization E.g. Legacy PHP program to C#,  IaC Terraform to Bicep , Bash script to PowerShell.
+- **Rewrite code into other languages**: Can look to rewrite from one language to another.
+Help with migrations and modernization.
+(E.g. Legacy PHP program to C#,  IaC Terraform to Bicep , Bash script to PowerShell.)

-### Refactor and Optimize code
-Look at the code and suggest ways and examples to improve and optimize it.
+- **Refactor and Optimize code**: Look at the code and suggest ways and examples to improve and optimize it.

-### Fix Errors, Bugs  and Logic Issues
-Offer suggestions to fix issues with the code.
+- **Fix Errors, Bugs  and Logic Issues**: Offer suggestions to fix issues with the code.
 From missing dependencies/libraires to syntax and issues with the logic.

-### Document and Describe Code
-Look at the code and describe it and what it does.
+- **Document and Describe Code**: Look at the code and describe it and what it does.
 Add comments to it.
 Good for documentation and new people needing to work with it.
 Can help with situations where the developer has left and somebody else needs to maintain the code.

-### Fix Security and Vulnerability Issues
-Improve security posture of the code.
+- **Fix Security and Vulnerability Issues**: Improve security posture of the code.
 Example could identify SQL Injection issues and suggest solutions.

 ---